-Social responsibility describes the way the University is making a difference to the social and economic wellbeing of our communities through our teaching, research, and public events and activities.
+Social responsibility is a key pillar in the The University of Manchester's operational model.
+It underpins our teaching and research and informs everything that we do.
+We work hard to make a positive difference to the social and economic well-being of the wider community through our teaching, research, and public events and activities.

-Our School and The University of Manchester has a clear social responsibility strategy that pursues change in the following areas:
+Our social responsibility strategy pursues change in the following areas:

 Socially responsible graduates